bdvpw/.github/profile/README.md

 We continue to move forward under this slogan and act according to our principles.
 Our mission is to help businesses and customers feel more confident in the world of technology.

-We are creating, supporting and contributing to Open-Source software under [BDV Foundation](https://co.bdv.pw/). <br>
+We are creating, supporting and contributing to Open-Source software under [BDV Foundation](https://bdv.pw/). <br>
-If you have a question, just leave feedback here - feedback@bdv.pw.
+If you have a question, just leave feedback here - nikita@bdv.pw.

 ### Get Involved